 Currently, CMS via its CY 2020 to 2022 plans is focusing on providing best resources, information and proposed policies for plans to design the best coverage for its Medicare beneficiaries.
 MA plans have a wide range of options to choose from, for communities, especially chronically ill beneficiaries, as they are at high risk of hospitalization and require intensive care coordination services due to their adverse health outcomes.
 These plans cover primary and non-primary health-related supplemental benefits needed for chronic care management as well as to maintain or improve overall health functions.
 Furthermore, by leveraging digital solutions, care-providers can easily address the gaps in health care for the chronically ill.
 To get more information about improving the health outcomes of the chronically ill, schedule an appointment with our team.

-Ayushi Patel is the Strategic Sales Analyst at Mobisoft Infotech.
+Ayushi Patel is the Director of Strategy & Innovation at Mobisoft Infotech.
 She leads the strategic partnerships and initiatives in the healthcare division.
 Her experience includes healthcare administration, business development and sales, and customer success management.